No gravestone remains for Almira nor her last son, Sylvester.

 Her mother was the daughter of Jane Goddard and William Barker and married her father, son of Elizabeth Hubbard and Matthew Sr. Cadwell, on March 20, 1800 at Marlborough, Cheshire, New Hampshire.

-They moved to Fair Haven, where Almira (often misspelled "Elmira") was born about 1801 and her brother, Curtis, was born 28 May 1803.
+They moved to Fairhaven, Vermont where Almira (often misspelled "Elmira") was born about 1801 and her brother, Curtis, was born 28 May 1803.
 Later another brother, Solomon, was born about 1805 and a sister, Eunice in 1807.

 About 1810, Almira's family is found on the U.S. Census of Boyle Township, Ontario County, New York, which later became part of Rochester City, New York.

-By 1820, her family had joined their father's brother, Dr. George Cadwell, on the Cadwell farm at Six Mile Prarie, Madison County, Illinois.
+By 1820, her family had joined their father's brother, Dr. George Cadwell, on the Cadwell farm at Six Mile Prairie, Madison County, Illinois.

 Almira married Elias Adams here in March 1822.
+Their license was dated 22 March.
 They then established their own home and farm east of the Cadwell farm, and south of what would become Quincy, Adams County, Illinois. (see Elias Adams' biography).

 Almira was the mother of Mary Ann Adams, 1824-1852; Selecta Adams, 1826-1826; Rufus Adams, 1828-1876 (unmarried); Lizetta Adams 1830-1841; John Quincy Adams, 1832-1910 (md.
 Ellen Dolan); Anna Maria Adams, 1834-1929 [md.(1) Issac Monroe Shepard, md.(2) Albro Starkweather]; George Washinton Adams, 1836-1903 (md.
 Mary Ann Pilling); Sylvester Cadwell Adams, 1837-1842.